Skip to main content

 Matt Haig

 High-concept premise that's easy to grasp, but explores regret and meaning in genuinely thoughtful ways.
 Short enough that everyone finishes.
+Great for groups where attendance is inconsistent.

 The Seven Husbands of Evelyn Hugo